wherobots/airflow-providers-wherobots/README.md

   The values available can be found in `wherobots.db.region.Region`.
   The default value is `Region.AWS_US_WEST_2` and this is the only region in which Wherobots Cloud operates workloads today.
   > [!IMPORTANT]
-  > We will soon enforce the `region` parameter when Wherobots Cloud extends support to new regions and cloud providers.
+  > To prepare for the expansion of Wherobots Cloud to new regions and cloud providers, the `region` parameter will become mandatory in a future SDK version.
-  > We will version the SDK in advance of supporting new regions.
-  > In the new version of the SDK a region will be required rather than an optional parameter.
+  > Before this support for new regions is added, we will release an updated version of the SDK.
-  > If you remain on the current SDK version, your Airflow Task will not be impacted.
+  > If you continue using an older SDK version, your existing Airflow tasks will still work.
-  > But your SQL query will always be hosted on the aws-us-west-2 region
+  > However, any new or existing SQL queries that don't specify the `region` parameter will be hosted in the `aws-us-west-2` region.
-  > if you leave the `region` parameter unspecified.
 * `runtime: Runtime`: The runtime dictates the size and amount of resources powering the run.
 The default value is `Runtime.TINY`; see available values [here](https://github.com/wherobots/wherobots-python-dbapi/blob/main/wherobots/db/runtime.py).